DRNadler/MMC5983MA_CompassTest/README.md

 ![offset image](./MinMax_XYZ_search_WORKING.PNG)

 # SparkFun Qwiic MMC5983MA 19921 Problems
-<br>Update: The SparkFun MMC5983MA is not working properly!
+Update: The SparkFun MMC5983MA is not working properly!
 The SparkFun compass fails a basic sanity test (constant field magnitude reading).
 The problems detailed here are consistent with a damaged MMC5983MA, caused by exceeding the allowed heating of the sensor during soldering.